EviatarLevy/MLops/README.md

 # MLops

-This is a demo sourch control for Leumi's Garage program
+This is a demo source control for Leumi's Garage program